phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/top.md

 ```
 top
 ```
-is run it presents user with a live monitor of processes sorted by *%CPU* usage.
+is run it presents the user with a live monitor of processes sorted by *%CPU* usage.
 The monitor is structured in columns with headers.
 Each row represents a process.

 Column headers are:
  - PID   - process id